edgeandnode/amp/config.md

             from eth_firehose.logs l
             where l.topic0 = evm_topic('Transfer(address indexed from, address indexed to, uint256 value)')) t
 ```

-The dataset is now ready to be dumped with `dump --dataset erc_20_transfer`, assuming the dependency
+The dataset is now ready to be dumped with `nozzle dump --dataset erc_20_transfer`, assuming the dependency
 `eth_firehose` is already present, and then queried as in `select * from erc_20_transfer.transfers`.